 Reclaimed is a Discovery Channel reality television series that follows hosts Alex Charvat and Kevin Gilman as they renovate abandoned, deteriorating mines.
 Season 1 was filmed throughout Colorado.

-DENVER -- Some of Aidyn Reid’s earliest memories are of being read poetry by her mother.
+Aidyn Reid of Fountain Valley School in Colorado Springs was named the 2021 Colorado Poetry Out Loud State Champion.
+Some of Reid’s earliest memories are of being read poetry by her mother.

 “When I was young, my mom would read me “Where the Sidewalk Ends” by Shel Silverstein, so I have only fond memories of prose like this,” said Reid.
 “I definitely find myself attracted to satirical work and even silly poetic work like Seuss.”

 Colorado Creative Industries to Receive $808,100 Partnership Award from the National Endowment for the Arts

 Denver — Colorado Creative Industries has been approved for an $808,100 National Endowment for the Arts (NEA) FY 2021 partnership agreement to address priorities identified at the state level.
 These funds will support the arts in areas such as cultural tourism, community revitalization, economic development, education, and health and human services.

 DENVER —The National Endowment for the Arts (NEA) announced that Colorado Creative Industries (CCI) will receive $827,800 in the first round of federal funding through the American Rescue Plan (ARP).
 This emergency funding is designed to support Colorado’s creative sector from the devastating impact of the COVID-19.